search Where Thought Leaders go for Growth

 Examples of CRM software:

-Tip 6: Continuously improve your sales cycle
+Tip 6: Measure and analyse the effectiveness of your sales cycle

 Remain agile and adapt constantly by :

-• Evaluating your strengths and successes,
+• assessing your strengths and successes

 • identifying your weaknesses and bottlenecks to define areas for improvement,